 The inflammatory cascade is implicated in the pathogenesis of metabolic syndrome and obesity (30).

 To see weight loss while using probiotics you need to be using a high dose of probiotics.

 For weight loss, I recommend at least 300 billion CFU per serving daily for 2-3 months during the weight loss phase and coupled with dietary changes and strength training.

 The Best Probiotic for IBS & Intestinal Issues

-Many patients also turn to probiotics for relief of certain gastrointestinal symptoms.
+Many patients also turn to probiotics for the relief of certain gastrointestinal symptoms.